HiroyukiTsujino/JRA55-do/README.md

   * Programs and scripts in this directory were developed in the following computation environments:

-    - PGI fortran
+    - ifort
     - GrADs
     - Bash
-    - CMOR3.4.0 bundled in Anaconda2 (python 2.7)
+    - CMOR3.5.0 bundled in Anaconda3 (python 3.7)

   * "Setup.sh" is to set user dependent environments.